 If you’re planning on traveling backpacking style, it might be best to plan stops by city; if not, think about choosing locations based on their site (e.g., northeast, south).
 Some of Thailand’s best places to visit are Bangkok, Kanchanaburi, Chiang Mai, Saigon, Phi Phi Islands, and Krabi.
 Any of these destinations could easily be the focus of a long-term Thailand itinerary.

-If you’re planning on backpacking there, then it’s best to plan out your travel days and flight requirements before jumping in because prices can change depending on when you purchase them (e.g., buy flights as soon as possible).
+If you plan backpacking there, it’s best to plan your travel days and flight requirements before jumping in because prices can change depending on when you purchase them (e.g., buy flights as soon as possible).

 Thailand is a country that has many modes of transportation.
 There are buses, trains, and even boats for tourists to enjoy.
-Whether you want to go on an adventure or just visit the capital city, there is a wide range of options to satisfy multiple desires in Thailand.
+Whether you want to go on an adventure or visit the capital city, there is a wide range of options to satisfy multiple desires in Thailand.

 The bus system is one of the most popular ways to get around because it’s cheap and easy to use.
 If you plan on staying at more than one place during your stay, this might be the best way to plan your trip since they can take you anywhere in the country where stops are available.

-One thing that people should remember when planning their trip through Thailand is that not all of them will have English-speaking drivers so if you don’t know the language then it’s best to make sure you have Google translate on your phone.
+One thing that people should remember when planning their trip through Thailand is that not all of them will have English-speaking drivers, so if you don’t know the language, it’s best to make sure you have Google Translate on your phone.

-The Thai currency is a baht and you can also buy US dollars or euros before arriving in Thailand at an airport, but it’s always better to have your cash on hand when planning out your trip so that you don’t end up running into any issues with exchanging money.
+The Thai currency is a baht, and you can also buy US dollars or euros before arriving in Thailand at an airport.
+Still, it’s always better to have your cash on hand when planning your trip to avoid any issues exchanging money.

-There are ATMs all over Bangkok, but it’s important to remember that some of them will charge a fee for use so planning ahead is the best way to save money on your trip.
+ATMs are all over Bangkok, but it’s important to remember that some will charge a fee for use, so planning is the best way to save money on your trip.
 Consider making a spreadsheet of all your trip stops to plan for your Thailand cost.
 Then, factor in the various lodging, transportation, dining, and tour expenses to get there.

 See Related: Do Hotels Take Cash?